AERIQ: SDR-Based LTE I/Q Measurement and Analysis Framework for Air-to-Ground Propagation Modeling: Measurement Campaign

 \subsection{UAV Architecture and Trajectory}

 In the experiments, we use a custom built UAV that carries a portable node as shown in Fig.~\ref{fig:drone_architecture}~\cite{funderburk2022aerpaw}.
 The portable node includes an NI USRP B205mini SDR that executes a Python script~\cite{AERPAW_site} to collect I/Q samples at the desired center frequency with the desired sampling rate.
 The UAV that carries the portable node flies on a predesigned trajectory at a fixed height.
 In particular, the UAV moves on a \emph{zig-zag} path through the experiment site and flies back to the starting position.
+The waypoints for the UAV are pre-programmed by the experimenter in a development environment and tested using emulations prior to the actual experiment for intended operation.
+Autonomous navigation based on real-time RF signal observations are possible (e.g., to improve spectrums sensing performance based on real-time trajectory decisions), but not considered in this paper.
 The flights are conducted multiple times by increasing the height of the UAV (30~m, 50~m, 70~m, 90~m, 110~m), following an identical horizontal trajectory at each altitude.
 As an example, the UAV trajectory at an altitude of 70~m as well as the RSRP observed at each UAV location is shown in Fig.~\ref{fig:trajectory}.